Tailslide/ha_light_sensor/README.md

 - For more accurate readings, increase `BURST_DURATION_MS` or decrease `SAMPLE_INTERVAL_MS`
 - Check the serial output for debugging information and sensor values
 - Use the built-in diagnostic mode by holding the boot button during startup
+- If you encounter build issues with macros in common.h, ensure there are no trailing backslashes at the end of lines

 ## License